linagora/openpaas-esn/modules/linagora.esn.calendar/doc/REST_calendar.md

 **Request JSON Object:**

-- emails: an array of emails of the invited attendees
+- email: email of invited attendee
 - notify: whether to notify the attendee or not
 - method: the method of the ICS (REQUEST, CANCEL, REPLY, etc.)
 - event: String which contains a calendar event in ICS format